jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 ## The n-bit random strings for generating a 32-byte shared secret

+The encapsulation algorithm takes as input an n-bit random message, from which a 32-byte shared secret is derived.
+This contrasts with ML-KEM, where the encapsulation process always starts from a fixed 32-byte random value.
+As a result, NTRU+ naturally supports a larger pool of input entropy.

+While a 32-byte randomness source is sufficient for currently targeted security levels, the NTRU+ design retains the flexibility to accommodate larger amounts of input entropy should future cryptographic requirements evolve.

 ## Three ciphertext validation checks in the decapsulation
 one is the modulus check, and the second and the third checks MUST be performed in a composed way not to leak the information which error occurs.